jscheytt/pi-broadcast/README.md

 1. On the first device (in this case: tablet): Play one of the songs by clicking on them.
 1. On the second device (in this case: smartphone): Watch the lyrics display.

-## To Do

-* Add CI/CD
-* Add view for broadcasting arbitrary text or image

 ## Development

 See [Contributing Guidelines](CONTRIBUTING.md)